Ryder UK has ceased all leasing and rental activity

 Below we share the groups identified as our key stakeholders and how we engage with each.

-Our people are our customers’ secret weapon, consisting of highly skilled, experienced and dedicated people across the UK.
-They include the industry’s brightest engineers, safest drivers and the most experienced maintenance technicians, who are all part of the passionate team at Ryder who are dedicated to solving the toughest transportation challenges.
+Our people consist of highly skilled, experienced and dedicated people across the UK.
+They have included the industry’s brightest engineers, safest drivers and the most experienced maintenance technicians, who have all been part of the passionate team at Ryder who have been dedicated to solving the toughest transportation challenges.